George Parros: Tom Wilson controversies

 In a game between the Washington Capitals and New York Rangers on May 3, 2021, during the aftermath of a play at the net, Capitals forward Tom Wilson was involved in two separate incidents.
 First, he pulled Rangers forward Pavel Buchnevich to the ice, pushing down on the back of Buchnevich's neck with his stick, and then while holding him there, punched Buchnevich in the back of his head as he lay face down on the ice.
-During the resultant scrum, he twice threw a helmetless Ranger forward, Artemi Panarin, to the ice, the first time by his hair, ultimately causing a season-ending injury to Panarin.
-The following day, Parros, as head of the Department of Player Safety assessed a $5,000 fine to Wilson, the maximum allowable under the Collective Bargaining Agreement.
-This fine was specifically cited as for Wilson's punch to Buchnevich, and no punishment was issued for the interaction with Panarin.
+During the resultant scrum, he twice threw a helmetless Ranger, Artemi Panarin, to the ice, the first time by his hair, ultimately causing an injury to Panarin which kept him out for the last three games left in the season.
+The following day, Parros, as head of the Department of Player Safety, assessed a $5,000 fine to Wilson, the maximum allowable under the Collective Bargaining Agreement.
+This fine was specifically for Wilson's punch to Buchnevich, while no punishment was issued for the interaction with Panarin.

-The lack of suspension drew wide condemnation from coaches, current and former players, fans and the media.
+The lack of suspension drew wide condemnation from coaches, from current and former players, including retired enforcers, as well as from fans and the media.
 The Rangers then released an unprecedented statement publicly condemning George Parros by name, accusing him of being "unfit," and calling for his removal.
 The NHL subsequently fined the Rangers $250,000 for this statement criticizing Parros.
 It was also reported that earlier in the year, Wilson nearly avoided what ultimately was a seven-game suspension for a hit to the head of Boston Bruins defenseman Brandon Carlo, who was hospitalized and missed nearly a month of action.
 As reported by The Athletic's Rick Carpiniello, Parros "didn't even want to suspend Wilson, ... but [NHL Commissioner Gary] Bettman didn't like the optics, and ordered a suspension."